Student Rights and Responsibilities

 Students that are determined to be in violation of this policy will be immediately withdrawn from the University and / or possibly reported to the appropriate authorities.

-Proctored Exams Atlantic University uses ProctorU as the proctoring service for Proctored Exams.
+Atlantic University uses a third-party service for proctoring for Proctored Exams.
 Students in the master’s degree and graduate certificate are required to complete three Proctored Exams.
 Noncredit students are not required to take proctored exams.
 In the Master of Arts in Transpersonal Psychology program, proctored exams are required for TP5000, TP5005, and TP5010.
 For students whose catalog year falls before 2020, the proctored exam in TP5015/ML5025 may still apply.

 In the Master of Arts in Leadership Studies program, proctored exams are required for ML5005, ML5010, and ML5015.
 Students in the Mindful Leadership Graduate Certificate program must take the proctored exam for ML5015.